UX/UI CASE STUDY : THE SHOT REDESIGN

 PROBLEM

-The core purpose of the app is to help users effortlessly discover shoot locations using GPS.
+The core purpose of the app is to help users effortlessly discover shoot locations using GPS coordinates.
 However, the existing interface and overall user experience required significant enhancement to make the process more intuitive, visually engaging, and user-friendly.

 RESEARCH